 the home nearest the shore

-I’ve been called upon to revive my 3 manuscripts – “Moods Over A September Moon”/ Beyond The Broken Door”/“A Prequel To A Life Worth Living.”
+I’ve been called upon to revive my 3 manuscripts – “Moods Over A September Moon”/ Beyond The Broken Door”/“A Turning of the Tides.”

 My 3 manuscripts follow my journey – from childhood to adulthood and the revelations given me that I have been called upon to share with You!
 I am offering here a very open window.
 You are welcome to this window.
 I ask of you to keep an open mind, an open heart as I had done throughout my own (sober) life.